Size-Ramsey numbers of graphs with maximum degree three: The proof

-\begin{itemize} \item $d_F(v,V_j)\geq \tilde{n}d/2$ for each $v \in V_i$ and $i \neq j $. \item for all distinct $i,j,h,g$ (but possibly $h=g$), for each $v \in V_h, w \in V_g$, and any $N_1 \subseteq N_{F}(v, V_i)$ and $N_2 \subseteq N_{F}(w,V_j)$ of size $|N_1|=|N_2|= \frac{\tilde{n}d}{20}$, $(N_1, N_2)$ and $(N_1, V_j)$ are $(\varepsilon',p)$-regular of density at least $\frac{d}{2}$ in $F$. \end{itemize}
+\begin{itemize} \item $d_F(v,V_j)\geq \tilde{n}d(1-\varepsilon_1')/2$ for each $v \in V_i$ and $i \neq j $. \item for all distinct $i,j,h,g$ (but possibly $h=g$), for each $v \in V_h, w \in V_g$, and any $N_1 \subseteq N_{F}(v, V_i)$ and $N_2 \subseteq N_{F}(w,V_j)$ of size $|N_1|=|N_2|= \frac{\tilde{n}d}{20}$, $(N_1, N_2)$ and $(N_1, V_j)$ are $(\varepsilon',p)$-regular of density at least $\frac{d}{2}$ in $F$. \end{itemize}

-The first step of our embedding procedure is to embed the graph $\cT$ in the red subgraph of $\Gamma[V_{21}]$, which we can do since $V_{21}$ is of size at least $\frac{n}{2T_1}$.
-What is left is to use the remaining vertices in $V_1, \dots, V_{20}$ to embed the induced cycles from the decomposition.
+The first step of our embedding procedure is to embed the graph $\cT$ in the red subgraph of $\Gamma[V_{21}]$, which we can do since $V_{21}$ is of size at least $\frac{n}{2T_1}$, so $\Gamma[V_{21}]$ contains both a red and a blue copy of $\cT$ by the assumption of Case I. What is left is to use the remaining vertices in $V_1, \dots, V_{20}$ to embed the induced cycles from the decomposition.
 By definition, those induced cycles are such that every vertex in each of them has at most one neighbour in the previously embedded part of $H$.
-So for each such vertex, the 'candidate set' (i.e. the set where this vertex can be embedded) in each $V_i$ is of size at least $\tilde{n}d/2$.
+So for each such vertex, the 'candidate set' (i.e. the set where this vertex can be embedded) in each $V_i$ is of size at least $\tilde{n}d(1-\varepsilon_1')/2$.
 Now we use the technique developed in \cite{conlon2022size} to embed those graphs in $V_1, \dots, V_{20}$.
-The only difference in our case is that we start the embedding process with some candidate sets of vertices which have a neighbour in a graph from $\cT$, which is precisely the set-up for using Theorem \ref{thm:embed-in-regular-pairs}.
-We apply it with $\varepsilon:=\varepsilon'_1$, noting that $\gamma \gg \varepsilon_1' \gg \varepsilon_1$, which finishes the proof in this case.
+The only difference in our case is that we start the embedding process with some candidate sets of vertices which have a neighbour in a graph from $\cT$, which is precisely the set-up for using Theorem~\ref{thm:embed-in-regular-pairs}.
+Recall that by our choice of $G$ in the paragraph above Definition~\ref{defin:the-a-i-s}, Theorem~\ref{thm:embed-in-regular-pairs} is applicable to $\tilde{G}$ with probability at least $0.9$.
+We apply it with $\varepsilon:=\varepsilon'_1$, noting that $\{\ell^{-1},\gamma\} \gg \varepsilon_1' \gg \varepsilon_1$, which finishes the proof in this case.

 \textbf{Case II}